-Onshore Wind Closes in On Solar in Spanish Auction
+Onshore Wind Closes In On Solar in Spanish Auction

 Capital Energy wins big

-The lowest bid for solar, at €14.89 ($18.04) per MWh, was for a 30 MW solar plant from Ignis Desarrollo, part of a Madrid-based vertically integrated energy firm that took 125 MW of capacity overall.
-This price is said to be a third of the lowest solar bid in Spain’s last auction.
+The lowest bid for solar, coming in at €14.89 ($18.04) per MWh, was for a 30 MW solar plant from Ignis Desarrollo, part of a Madrid-based vertically integrated energy firm that took 125 MW of capacity overall.
+This price is said to be one-third of the lowest solar bid in Spain’s last auction.

 The lowest wind bids, meanwhile, came from Spanish project developer Enerfín, which offered €20 per MWh for two 10 MW projects of the 40 MW it was awarded in the auction.